-- · What is the same?
-What is different? - Why do you think some things have changed? - How might the perspectives of the librarians and the children be different? - · What might libraries be like in the future?
+- What is the same? different? - Why do you think some things have changed? - How might the perspectives of the librarians and the children be different? - What might libraries be like in the future?

-Design your dream library of the future by drawing a picture, a diagram, or writing about your idea.
+Design your dream library of the future.
+You can draw a picture or diagram or write about your dream.